ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/disabilities-awareness/workbook/index.md

 {{#wb-req item="4d" requirement="A public exhibit or attraction (such as a theater, museum, or park)"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+**Option B.** Visit TWO of the following locations and take notes while observing features and methods that are used to accommodate people with invisible disabilities.
+While there, ask staff members to explain any accommodation features that may not be obvious.
+Note anything you think could be done to better accommodate people who have invisible disabilities.
+Discuss your observations with your counselor.

 {{#wb-req item="4a" requirement="Your school"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}